-With regard to PG and research programmes the importance is laid upon critical outlook on educational trends and research problems.
-This aspect is reflected in course outcomes through the courses on research, modern educational concepts including ICT, counseling and inclusive education.
+In Postgraduate (PG) and research programs, the focus shifts to developing a critical outlook on educational trends and research problems.
+This is reflected in course outcomes, including research, modern educational concepts, integration of technology in teaching, counseling, and inclusive education.